HDFGroup/vol-log-based/doc/userguide.md

   + Async I/O (a new feature of HDF5 in the future release) is not yet supported.
   + Virtual Datasets (VDS) feature is not supported.
   + Multiple opened instances of the same file is not supported.
-    + The log-based VOL caches some metadata of an opened file.
+    + the Log VOL connector caches some metadata of an opened file.
       The cached metadata is not synced among opened instances.
     + The file can be corrupted if the application open and operate multiple handles to the same file.
   + The names of (links to) objects cannot start with '_' character.
-    + Names starting with '_' are reserved for the log-based VOL for its internal data and metadata.
+    + Names starting with '_' are reserved for the Log VOL connector for its internal data and metadata.
-  + The log-based VOL does not support all the HDF5 APIs.
+  + The Log VOL connector does not support all the HDF5 APIs.
     See [doc/compatibility.md](compatibility.md) for a full list of supported and unsupported APIs.
   + All opened objects of a file must be closed before the file is closed.
-  + Log-based VOL does not recognize files written by the native VOL.
+  + The Log VOL connector does not recognize files written by the native VOL.
-    + The native VOL can read log-based VOL output files, but not vice-versa.
+    + The native VOL connector can read the Log VOL connector output files, but not vice-versa.
   + In H5Dwrite, the dataspace indicated by file_space_id must have the same dimensions as the dataset's dataspace.
     + file_space_id can be a selection, e.g., a subarray of the dataset's dataspace.
     + If a zero-sized request is indicated by a null dataspace, users must call H5Sselect_none to set a zero-sized selection of the dataspace.